Anomandarist/Shadowrun-UK/AdventureLog/DininginStyle.md

 - Vlad pretends to act scared at Sanguine tapping on the window glass with his pistol
 - Smith breaks window and drags Vlad into the house

-- We see a helicopter 1k range and converging police.
+- We see a helicopter 1km range and converging police
 - Smith and Vlad head for E-17, Loki for Titania
 - Sanguine tries to fry helicopter light tracking Smith/Vlad, it flickers
 - Jack sends a trio of punk-orc-trike-riding-smashers to mess up some vehicles and generally cause a distraction